 Yes.
 HC programs must meet the following five requirements, which are generally the same requirements under existing law with some changes and additional clarification:

-1. Annual Qualification.
-The program must give individuals an opportunity to qualify for the reward once per year.
-This requirement is generally the same as under the existing rules.
+1. Frequency of Opportunity to Qualify.
+Both programs must give individuals eligible for the program an opportunity to qualify for the reward at least once per year.

-2. Reward Limit.
-The reward, together with the reward for other HC programs, must not exceed 30 percent of the cost of coverage.
-This percentage is increased to 50 percent if the program is designed to prevent or reduce tobacco use.
-Currently, the existing rules limit the amount of the reward to 20 percent of the cost of coverage.
+2. Size of Reward.
+The reward for both programs, together with the reward for other health-contingent wellness programs with respect to the plan, must not exceed 30 percent of the total cost of coverage, except this percentage is increased to 50 percent to the extent that the wellness program is designed to prevent or reduce tobacco use.

-(i) If the reasonable alternative standard is completing an educational program, the plan must make the educational program available instead of requiring a member to find a program on his or her own and may not require a member to pay for the cost of the program.
+(i) If the reasonable alternative standard is completion of an educational program, the plan or issuer must make the educational program available instead of requiring an individual to find such a program unassisted, and may not require an individual to pay for the cost of the program.

-(ii) If the reasonable alternative standard is a diet program, plans are not required to pay for the cost of food but must pay any membership or participation fee.
+(iii) If the reasonable alternative standard is a diet program, the plan or issuer is not required to pay for the cost of food but must pay any membership or participation fee.